mcfletch/2daypython/lessonplan.rst

 .. literalinclude:: sample_data.csv

-* this is a standard comma separated value data-file, possibly from some survey which asked test subjects various questions and subjected them to various tests to assess their capabilities
+* this is a standard comma separated value data-file, possibly from some survey which observed animals and subjected them to various (humane) tests which generated measurements

 .. literalinclude:: exercises/fileread.py
     :language: python